 Housing arrangements and payments are the responsibility of the participant.
 Housing may be on-campus or off-campus.
 Off-campus arrangements must be within a 15-minute walk/drive/bike of the campus proper.

 Finalists are required to sign a contract agreement with the Undergraduate Administrator during an acceptance interview.
 A signed contract is considered to be a binding agreement.

-> The application for summer 2018 will be available under “Chemistry Department – Leach Summer Scholars Program 2018” in the “organizations” section of the University’s Blackboard system.
-The application packet includes an application page, college transcript generated by the Office of the Registrar, resume, essay and two references from individuals in science and/or math related fields of study.
+The application for summer 2019 will be available under “Chemistry Department – Leach Summer Scholars Program 2019” in the “organizations” section of the University’s Blackboard system.
+The application packet includes an application page, college transcript generated by the Office of the Registrar, resume, short essay, two references from individuals in science and/or math related fields of study, a photo permission form, and an allergy/food choices form.
 A complete application packet must be submitted to the department's Undergraduate Administrator, Kirsten Arentzen (Frick Laboratory, A22), by the deadline posted on the program's Blackboard application site.
 Late or partial applications will not be accepted.

-> Past Leach Summer Scholars Program (2017):
+Past Leach Summer Scholars Program (2017):